edyarr/Twine_Workshop/Playing_Twine.md

 ### **3. Playing with Twine**

 As we discussed, Twine is an open source platform used to create games/interactive stories.
 You can use the tool both on the browser or locally on your desktop.
-On both instances, your games/stories will be previewed on your browser.
+Regardless of what option you select, your games/stories will be previewed on your browser because Twine produces an HTML file.
 For this workshop, we will use Twine as a browser applicaion though.

 Please follow the next steps:
 * Go to [Twine](https://twinery.org/)